Master's Thesis

 A student interested in biotechnology applied to resource recovery and circular economy, is ideally suited for this thesis.

-contact: Nico Derlon ()
+Contact: Nico Derlon ()

 Water reuse can help lower domestic water consumption.
 Often, water reuse projects focus on the treatment of greywater as it is generally less polluted.
 Few studies have investigated opportunistic pathogen growth in treated and stored greywater.
 This project aims to compare different treatments of greywater and their impact on the treated and stored water over time.
 A student motivated to learn microbiology laboratory techniques is ideally suited for this thesis.
 Download Read More.
 (PDF, 368 KB)

-contact: Anne Vescovi ()
+Contact: Anne Vescovi ()

 Micropollutants (MP) originating from different anthropogenic applications (e.g., pharmaceuticals, anticorrosive coating) are harmful to aquatic ecosystems even in very low concentrations, and thus, have become a key topic on today's political environmental agendas.
 The use of activated carbon has proven to be a successful option to eliminate MPs.
 However, many of these plants in Switzerland face problems to continually maintain the required elimination rate of 80%; especially during rain events.